tristanic/isolde/isolde/docs/source/tutorials/intro/cryo_intro/cryo_intro.rst

 At first glance this looks great, with almost all residues clustered inside the "favoured" region of the plot.
 Appearances can be deceptive, however.
-Notice how in both the beta-strand (top left) and alpha helix (middle left) the clustering of residues doesn't really match the distribution suggested by the contours: there is an unpopulated vertical strip around phi=-60, and a disproportionate number of residues clustering right on the border of the "favoured" region cut-off (the yellow line, denoting the 2% probability contour).
+Notice how in both the beta-strand (top left) and alpha helix (middle left) regions the clustering of residues doesn't really match the distribution suggested by the
+contours: there is an unpopulated vertical strip around phi=-60, and a disproportionate number of residues clustering right on the border of the "favoured" region cut-off (the yellow line, denoting the 2% probability contour).
 These are some of the artefacts introduced by Ramachandran restraints, which can obscure the true picture of the model.

 While we're here, also have a look at the "Rotamers" panel.
 While there is a short list of 32 marginal rotamers, none are flagged as true *outliers* - that